GoodarzMehr/SimBEV/README.md

 ## About

-SimBEV is a data generation tool that leverages the [CARLA Simulator](https://github.com/carla-simulator/carla) to record multi-view images and point clouds from randomized scenarios that can be used to train and evaluate autonomous vehicle perception algorithms, especially [BEVFusion](https://github.com/mit-han-lab/bevfusion).
+SimBEV is a synthetic data generation tool that leverages the [CARLA Simulator](https://github.com/carla-simulator/carla) to record multi-view images and lidar point clouds from randomized scenarios that can be used to train and evaluate autonomous vehicle perception algorithms, in particular [BEVFusion](https://github.com/mit-han-lab/bevfusion).
 The user can specify the number of training, validation, and testing scenarios, as well as the duration of each scenario.

-The ego vehicle is currently equipped with six cameras and one lidar.
+The ego vehicle is currently equipped with six cameras and one lidar, all operating at $20$ Hz.
 The cameras are positioned at the $0$, $\pm55$, $\pm110$, and $180$ degree angles, similar to the [nuScenes dataset](https://www.nuscenes.org/).
 Each camera has a resolution of $1600\times900$ and an $80$-degree field of view, and the images are saved in the `*.jpg` format.
-The lidar has $128$ beams and a range of $100$ meters, and its data ($x$, $y$, and $z$ coordinates) is saved as a binary file.
+The lidar has $128$ beams and a range of $100$ meters, generating roughly 2.2 million points per second, with the data ($x$, $y$, and $z$ coordinates) saved as a binary file.
 Finally, an overhead semantic segmentation camera provides the ground truth.
 It covers a $100\times100$-meter square centered on the ego vehicle with a resolution of $0.5$ meters, outputting a $200\times200$ image.
-The segmented image is currently converted into a boolean array and saved as a binary file for the following four classes: road, car, truck, and pedestrian.
+The segmented image is currently converted into a boolean array and saved as a binary file, containing the following four classes: road, car, truck, and pedestrian.

 For each scenario, SimBEV randomizes the weather; the starting point of the ego vehicle; the number, color, and starting point of other vehicles in the traffic; the number and starting point of walkers (pedestrians); traffic behavior; and the duration of green lights.

 The recorded data is saved into three folders: `sweeps`, which contains the images and point cloud binary files, `ground-truth`, which contains the ground truth binary files, and `infos`, which contains `*.json` files that provide information about the data.

+SimBEV is currently limited to CARLA's **Town06** environment.

-## Installation
+## Installation on Ubuntu

 ### Without Using Docker